loading…

 |---|---|

-| MCE admin question (classic Engagement) | Ask naturally; the server will call search_mce_help for you.
+| MCE admin question (classic Engagement) | Ask naturally; the server calls search_help (or search_mce_help directly).
 Or use the answerMceHowTo prompt with assumeProduct: engagement. |

-| Not sure which product | Use answerMceHowTo with assumeProduct: unsure, or add "check both Engagement and Next" to your question. |
+| Not sure which product | Use answerMceHowTo with assumeProduct: unsure, or search_help without a target. |

-| Write or validate AMPscript | Use the writeAmpscript prompt, or ask directly (the server auto-validates). |
+| Write or validate AMPscript | Use the writeAmpscript prompt, or ask directly (the server auto-validates).
+Add target: 'next' for MCN. |

-| Write or validate SSJS | Use the writeSsjs prompt, or ask directly. |
+| Write or validate SSJS | Use the writeSsjs prompt, or ask directly.
+Note: SSJS is not supported in MCN. |

 | Review a code diff | Use the reviewSfmcCode prompt or mention "review the following diff". |